 New Hampshire Gay Men’s Chorus …

-The Untold Story of a Granite State Treasure
+The Endearing Story of a Granite State Treasure

 Founded in 1998, the New Hampshire Gay Men’s Chorus (NHGMC) has an amazing, endearing history of triumphs and struggles, good times and bad.
 Through it all, the Chorus has delivered high-quality entertainment and musical joy to thousands of people all over the state.
 Despite overcoming fears and doubts in its early years, when acceptance of gay people in New Hampshire was scarce, NHGMC has blossomed into rapidly growing professional musical and community-service organization in high demand.

 What is the NHGMC?